 are you “interviewing” them by sending a few emails back and forth?
-Is it really possible for you to know whether a photographer you’re going to spend a few hours with, from who’s images you expect results for your career, is the right one for you if you don’t even hear his or her voice?
+Is it really possible for you to know whether a photographer you’re going to spend a few hours with, from whose images you expect results for your career, is the right one for you if you don’t even hear his or her voice?

-I often receive emails from actors who share with me their disappointment with headshots taken by another photographer.
-Yet these same actors aren’t willing to get on the phone to speak with me during their research to share their expectations.
+I often receive emails from actors who share with me their disappointment with headshots taken by another photographer, yet these same actors aren’t willing to get on the phone to speak with me during their research to share their expectations.

 “I am interviewing other photographers as well and will let you know what I decide.”